Tribal Namibia Camping Safari

 After lunch, explore the UNESCO-listed Twyfelfontein rock engravings, home to over 2,500 petroglyphs created by ancient San people thousands of years ago.

-By late afternoon, arrive at Madisa Camp, tucked among massive granite boulders.
+Arrive at Madisa Camp by late afternoon, tucked among massive granite boulders.
 Settle in and enjoy a peaceful evening in the wild.

 Accommodation: Twin-share tents with shared ablutions